Emperor tamarin: Behavior

 Communication is a key behavior, a facilitation of cohesion and coordination among group-living tamarins.
 There was also an agonistic interaction with saddle back tamarins and emperors, where the emperor tamarins were the dominant species.
 The long call is the most likely call in the tamarin vocal repertoire to serve as a coordinating signal.
 Long call vocalization has been hypothesized to serve as communicative signals both within and between Tamarin species.
 Long calls are usually quite loud and can be hear by humans over 150 m away.
-Emperor tamarins often produce long call upon leaving their sleeping sites at the morning and then periodically throughout the day, especially when travelling or participating in territorial encounters with neighbor tamarin groups.
+Emperor tamarins often produce long call upon leaving their sleeping sites at the morning and then periodically throughout the day, especially when traveling or participating in territorial encounters with neighbor tamarin groups.
 Long calls promote contact between neighbor tamarin groups.
 Long calls also function as interspecific signals consisting of counter-calling between heterospecific groups that travel together or approach another after period separations throughout the day.
 Emperor tamarin long calls generally cover a broader frequency range and the notes are shorter and repeated more quickly than those produced by saddle back tamarins.
 The acoustical differences between saddle back and emperor tamarin calls allow humans to differentiate between them easily.
 Tamarins are able to identify the sex of unfamiliar callers too.
 Emperor tamarins respond in high rates of to the calls from conspecific and heterospecific species calls but not that much to polyspecific species calls.
 Emperor tamarins displayed higher frequencies of approach towards the speaking following playback of tamarin long calls.
 Communication between tamarin species via long calls included high vocalization rates before reinitiating contact in the morning and during travel when two groups may become separated.
 Individuals also call at high rates in the morning and during travel when they are with another tamarin and when they are alone.
 They call the groups simultaneously.
 The calls are an exchange has the potential to act as a proximate mechanism facilitating coordination, both within conspecific tamarin and heterospecific tamarin.
 Sometimes tamarins consider the broadcast of calls as a challenge to their territory against intruders.
 Counter-calling between species represents interspecific communication in polyspecific tamarin associations.
 Emperor tamarins distinguish between calls on the basis of social relationships.